jaredwray/cacheable/packages/cacheable/README.md

 ## Getting Started

-`cacheable` is primarily used as an extension to you caching engine with a robust storage backend [Keyv](https://keyv.org), Memonization, Hooks, Events, and Statistics.
+`cacheable` is primarily used as an extension to you caching engine with a robust storage backend [Keyv](https://keyv.org), Memonization (Wrap), Hooks, Events, and Statistics.

 ```bash
 npm install cacheable